mechanicious/photoshopCompositionComposer/README.md

 # photoshopCompositionComposer
 This script will create unique compositions out of members contained within the top-level document groups, and save them into a desired location both as a `png`- and a `psd`-file.
+Tested on Photoshop CC 2015.

 ## Usage
 1. See the Example and the Preview below to learn how it works